krtffl/krtffl.dev/content/posts/testcontainers.md

 go get github.com/testcontainers/testcontainers-go/modules/postgres
 ```

-and the idea is to leverage the testify suite
+and the idea is to leverage the testify suite so

+- SetupSuite() to run before the suite does
+- TearDownSuite() to run after the suite does
+- SetupTest() to run before each test does
+- TearDownTest() to run after each test does

+> `internal/infra/postgresql/dojo_test.go`
 ```go
 type DojoRepositoryTestSuite struct {
 	suite.Suite